Did you know that there are different types of honey that there are more than 300 types of honey, and each type has its own taste and health benefits?

 Heather Honey is less sweet than most of the other honey varieties.
 It has a strong, pungent flavor that borders on being bitter in a good way.
 This bold taste goes well with its thick, rich amber color and works remarkably in meat or seafood dishes.
 Hence, it is a great addition to your smoky marinade for cooking up a gourmet summer barbecue or as ham curing.

 Among the varieties of honey, the Heather Honey is known to be the “the Rolls Royce of honey” in the United Kingdom.
 It is the European honey with the highest levels of phenolic acids, known to prevent cellular damage.
 Hence, it is great for countering illnesses and diseases as serious as heart diseases and cancer.

-The light-colored Sage Honey comes from California, where it is primarily abundant.
+The generally light-colored Sage Honey comes from California, where it is primarily abundant.
 With a predominantly sweet, clover-like flavor and floral aftertaste, this honey crystallizes slowly.
-Hence, some honey sellers and commercial bottlers mix this with other varieties that solidifies quickly to achieve a balance of liquidity.
+Hence, some honey sellers and commercial bottlers mix this with other varieties that solidify quickly to achieve a balance of liquidity.

 Sage Honey has antibacterial, antioxidants, and expectorant properties.
 Thus, many believe that it aids in digestion and may help fight diabetes.

 Blackberry Honey is prominent in Europe and in California and Florida in the US, where the blackberry bushes love to thrive.
 Sometimes referred to as “bramble honey,” the nectars to produce the honey comes from wild blackberry bushes rather than cultivated ones.